open-telemetry/opentelemetry-specification/specification/metrics/api.md

 equal to zero, to be registered to the newly created instrument.

-The API SHOULD support registration of callbacks bound to one or more instruments outside of instrument construcotrs, provided the API declaratively states which instrument(s) will be be used.
+The API SHOULD support registration of callbacks bound to one or more instruments outside of instrument constructors, provided the API declaratively states which instrument(s) will be be used.

 The API SHOULD support unregistration of callbacks.